 Oklahoma City, OK 73125

-Sponsors that desire to verify their grant payment history should use the U.S. Department of Treasury’s Invoice Processing Platform (IPP) system.
+Sponsors that desire to verify their grant payment history as part of their single audit should use the U.S. Department of Treasury’s Invoice Processing Platform (IPP) system.

-Sponsor with the FAA Central Region that need to change their account information ( i.e. authorized person or bank account information) must first contact the Central Region Fiscal Control Specialist at (816) 329-2641.
+Sponsor within the FAA Central Region who need to change their account information (e.g. authorized person or bank account information) must first contact the Central Region Fiscal Control Specialist at (816) 329-2641.
 At that time, the Sponsor will receive instructions regarding how to update their account information.

-Sponors having difficulty accessing the eInvoicing System should contact the customer service desk at the following toll free number: : 1-866-641-3500 - Option 4 - Option 3
+Sponsors having difficulty accessing the eInvoicing System should contact the customer service desk at the following toll free number: 1-866-641-3500 - Option 4 - Option 3